Sending your Master’s thesis for evaluation and publishing it in digital format

 - After the submission, your thesis will be waiting for further processing and will not be immediately read by your reviewers.

 - When the review is complete, you will receive a message from the system with a grade suggestion.
-The grade proposal will come at least one week before the Faculty Council meeting.
+The grade proposal will come before the Faculty Council meeting.
 Faculty Council meeting days.

 Feedback form (LIC.MED./LIC.DENT, in Finnish)